Likable-outlieR/clifford-hierarchy/README.md

-This repository contains the code for Appendix B of the paper "Permutation gates in the third level of the Clifford hierarchy" by Zhiyang He, Luke Robitaille, and Xinyu Tan.
+This repository contains code for the paper "Characterization of permutation gates in the third level of the Clifford hierarchy" by Zhiyang He, Luke Robitaille, and Xinyu Tan.

-The `gott_moch_conj_magma.txt` script checks our counterexample on seven qubits as shown in Section 5.2 and Figure 3.
+The `gott_moch_conj_magma.txt` script checks the equation FGF^{-1}=U_3 in Proposition 5.6

-The `six_qubits_perm_search.cpp` script conducts the search for any non--semi-Clifford gates on all six-qubit permutations.
+The `six_qubits_perm_search.cpp` script conducts the search for any non--semi-Clifford gates on all six-qubit permutations, as discussed in the remark after Theorem A.5.
 Running the script should print
 ```console
 starting search